 Right outside Chennai Beach railway station, in the city’s historic George Town neighborhood, rows of small shops sell a variety of goods from toys, perfumes, and chocolates to various electronics.
 This congested, seemingly nondescript market, known as Burma Bazaar, was started in the late 1960s by Burmese refugees.

-Just down the street from the main road on Moore Street, you’ll find a number of Burmese street food stalls.
+Just down the street from the main road on Second Line Beach Road, you’ll find a number of Burmese street food stalls.
 They open for business in the evenings, generally after 5 p.m., and remain open late into the night.
 Dishes such as atho (Burmese-inspired noodle salad dish) and mohinga (Burmese rice noodle and fish-based soup) are popular.

 Visit India with Atlas Obscura Trips

 Visit towering forts and palaces, partake in Diwali festivities, explore local villages, wander centuries-old ruins, learn to cook in a family home, and witness the sunrise over the Taj Mahal on this immersive tour of Delhi, Rajasthan, and Udaipur.